Common Ground Rising: A Climate Action Assembly for Glasgow

 Civic Assembly as Living Artefact

-Perhaps most compelling is the central conceit of the project: the civic building as an evolving artefact.
-The scheme deliberately builds in ambiguity—spatially and programmatically—so that the architecture can shift in response to collective use and changing societal needs.
-Walls are movable, zones can be reconfigured, and indoor-outdoor thresholds remain negotiable.
-In essence, the architecture institutionalizes the idea of assembly itself, not as a static event but as a perpetual process.
+The civic building is conceived as an evolving artefact.
+The scheme deliberately builds in ambiguity — spatially and programmatically — so the architecture can shift in response to collective use and changing societal needs.
+Walls are movable, zones can be reconfigured, and indoor–outdoor thresholds remain negotiable.
+The architecture institutionalises the idea of assembly itself, not as a static event but as a perpetual process.

 Empowering the Next Generation of Civic Leaders

-Maryam Khan’s work resonates with the urgency and optimism so characteristic of the best student projects but stands out for its maturity and pragmatism.
-Her determination, resilience, and commitment to development, evident both in her academic achievements and her extracurricular contributions, shine through every aspect of this proposal.
-By foregrounding participation, embedded memory, and radical sustainability, she has delivered a vision of civic architecture that invites collective authorship and continuous evolution.
+The work stands out for its maturity and pragmatism.
+Determination, resilience, and a commitment to development come through in both the academic achievements and the extracurricular record.
+By foregrounding participation, embedded memory, and radical sustainability, the thesis delivers a vision of civic architecture that invites collective authorship and continuous evolution.

 Connect with Maryam Khan

-As Maryam seeks a Part 1 Architectural Assistant role, she brings with her a strong portfolio of ideas, leadership experience, and a passion for transforming communities through design.
-To discuss her project further, connect about potential collaborations, or explore opportunities, you can connect with Maryam Khan on LinkedIn or reach out directly via email at k1maryamk@gmail.com.
+As Maryam seeks a Part 1 Architectural Assistant role, she brings a strong portfolio of ideas, leadership experience, and a passion for transforming communities through design.

 Comments: